Johnson & Johnson/NMF Alliance for Inclusion in Medicine (AIM) Scholarship Program

 The goal of this 2-year program is to expose diverse medical students to career opportunities within Pharmaceutical Medicine and introduce analytical and professional skills that will prepare students to become clinicians and researchers of tomorrow, empowered to address health disparities.

-This program will target 2nd year underrepresented minority medical students (MD, MD/PhD, DO, DO/PhD) and will run for 2 consecutive years (2nd and 3rd years of medical school).
+This program will target 2nd year students underrepresented in medicine (MD, MD/PhD, DO, DO/PhD) and will run for 2 consecutive years (2nd and 3rd years of medical school).

 Scholar candidates must meet the following eligibility: